-The master's degree in educational psychology & research at the University of Kansas offers students two unique program specialization tracks.
-The Development & Learning (D&L) track prepares students for work in schools, nonprofit agencies, other applied settings, and for future doctoral training.
-The Research, Evaluation, Measurement, and Statistics (REMS) track prepares graduate students for careers in quantitative research methods including test development.
+The master's degree in educational psychology & research at the University of Kansas offers students two unique program specialization areas of emphasis.
+The Development & Learning (D&L) area of emphasis prepares students for work in schools, nonprofit agencies, other applied settings, and for future doctoral training.
+The Research, Evaluation, Measurement, and Statistics (REMS) area of emphasis prepares graduate students for careers in quantitative research methods including test development.

 Career Outcomes in Educational Psychology & Research